jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part1/keras-tutorial.md

 - `SciPy` (>= 0.19.1)
 - `scikit-learn` (>= 0.19.1)

 If you've installed the base Anaconda python distribution, then running `conda install keras` will install both keras and tensorflow.

-For the purposes of the doing the tutorial in the lab, we'll provide shell access to a purpose built deep-learning machine with these pre-installed.
-The machine has an i7 with 4 physical cores (8 with hyperthreading), 32G RAM and a Maxwell-generation nvidia Titan X GPU with 3072 cores and 12G RAM.
+You can make a start on this tutorial using you own machines, however you'll find that the code runs rather slowly.
+To run at more sensible speeds you need access to a machine with a powerful GPU (or GPUs).

 ## The MNIST Dataset
 MNIST is a dataset developed by Yann LeCun, Corinna Cortes and Christopher Burges for evaluating machine learning models on the handwritten digit classification problem.